 We did not intend to make this a major conclusion.
-However, it is an interesting insight that only when both processes are employed do we see the best outcome.
-There we see this as A conclusion not THE conclusion and it is stated in the context of the new insights of this study: "Only when both fluvial and diffusive sediment transport mechanisms were modeled, a reasonable correspondence was achieved.
+However, it is an interesting demonstration of how both processes effect soilscape evolution under these unique conditions.
+Hancock et al (2002) demonstrated that the inclusion of diffusion was extremely important for correctly simulating landscape evolution.
+We see this statement as part of the conclusion not THE conclusion and it is stated in the context of the new insights of this study: "Only when both fluvial and diffusive sediment transport mechanisms were modeled, a reasonable correspondence was achieved.
 While soilscapes are generally thought off as resulting from both transport mechanisms, this and previous studies demonstrates that fluvial-diffusion coupling is more pronounced in aeolian dominated soilscape."